 Luckily, we were invited to taste a whole bunch of them!
 I never really liked olives, but it seems since a year or so, I can’t get enough of them.
 We had different ones to taste from and I soon settled on a favorite.
 Do you like olives?

 Hungry for more?
 Check out this Food Tour of Barcelona!

 Malaga Tapas tasting

 But Susanne had more in store for us.
-She took us to a small, quiet corner of the market of Malaga where a full platter of delicious cold cut meats and cheeses were waiting for us!
+She took us to a small, quiet corner of the market of Malaga where a full platter of delicious cold cut meats and cheeses was waiting for us!

 This was also the first time I tasted some Muscatel wine.
 This sweet wine made from raisins was thick on my tongue and melted all the flavors together in my mouth.
 I think I might have found my new favorite wine!

 Wine Tasting Malaga

 The thing I maybe liked the most about the Malaga Food Tour was that we got to taste some really typical Malaga treats and especially wines!
 Our guide took us to a little wine shop somewhat out of the center of Malaga, and we tasted a few very unique and delicious wines.